Kitura-Next/kitura-next.org/content/web/home/welcome/sidebar/links-section/workshops.md

 title: Tutorials
 links: ["API Docs", "Community Projects", "Blogs"]
 ---
+<font size="2.5">*Notice: These tutorials are a bit outdated but still provide a useful resource of code examples.
+We are currently working on new and updated tutorials which will be coming soon.*</font>
 [ToDo List Backend](https://github.com/IBM/ToDoBackend)
 Build a Kitura app, with OpenAPI & a database